OleHolmNielsen/ITwiki/Linux_firewall_configuration.rst

   systemctl start sshblack.service

-There are some useful sshblack_notes_ explaining some additional useful commands:
+There are some useful sshblack_notes_ explaining some additional useful commands (a local copy is here :download:`sshblack-notes.txt <attachments/sshblack-notes.txt>`):

 * list -- manually adds an IP address to the blacklist and modifies the $CACHE file accordingly
 * unlist -- manually remove an IP address from the blacklist and the $CACHE file